Facebook Advertising, Retargeting, Google AdWords And PPC

 Increase Sales With Google Ads

-This example is to simply showcase the fact that people visit Google when they are looking for particular products and/or services and you have the capability of using Google Ads to get your offer out in front of your intended audience at exactly the right time.
-By systematically designing an attractive offer and putting it in front of potential customers who are hoping to find exactly what you are selling, it is likely to generate sales without having to invest large amounts of time and money.
-All you are paying for is the traffic!
+This example is to simply showcase the fact that people visit Google when they are immediately looking for particular products and/or services and you have the ability to use Google Ads to get your offer out in front of this targeted audience at exactly the right time.
+By systematically designing an attractive offer and putting it in front of potential customers who are hoping to find exactly what you are selling, you are likely to generate sales without having to invest unnecessary amounts of time and money.
+All you are paying for is the targeted traffic!

 With Paid Ads, You Can Turn Traffic On & Off!

-This tactic can also offer you’re the ability to turn a particular search off or on.
-If you find yourself inundated with other responsibilities one month and can’t service any more customers, all that is needed is to pause the Google Ad and the traffic will cease.
+This tactic can also offer you the ability to turn a particular search off or on.
+If you find yourself inundated with too many sales for one month and can’t service any more customers, all that is needed is to pause the Google Ad and the traffic will cease.
 Next month, for instance, you can turn the ads back on and even double or triple your budget to generate double or triple the leads.
 When you’ve mastered the Google Ads process, all you have to do is adjust your ads in order to adjust your sales.

 Creating Multiple Touch Points With Retargeting Ads

 Research shows that a prospective buyer needs to experience your offer between 8 and 13 times in order for them to make the decision to purchase.
-This reminds us that most people who land on your site for the first time will not spend any money.
+This reminds us that most people who land on your site for the first time will not likely spend money.
 They will need to revisit and experience your offer multiple times before they choose it.
-Retargeting ads is the most efficient tactic for encouraging visitors to come back.
+A retargeting ad is the most efficient tactic for encouraging visitors to return to your offer.

-Retargeting ads encourage you to bring visitors back to your website after they leave without buying or becoming a lead.
-Both Google AdWords and Facebook Ads have retargeting abilities set up on their ads platforms.
+Both Google AdWords and Facebook Ads have retargeting abilities available on their ads platforms.
 By utilizing the paid retargeting ads on both of these platforms, you are able to make sure that prospective customers will experience your offer many times.
 This will ultimately increase the probability that they purchase from you and not your competition.